siyovush-hamidov/okx-exchange-connector-in-cpp/readme.md

 1. **Connect to OKX Crypto Exchange API:** 🌐 The application connects to the OKX Crypto Exchange API using pure requests without external libraries.

-2. **Extract Last 1m L1 LOB Data:** 📊 Continuously extracts the last 1 minute Level 1 Limit Order Book (LOB) data for BTC-USDT from the OKX API with less than 1-second lag via REST and less than 100ms lag via WebSocket connector.
+2. **Extract Last 1m L1 LOB Data:** 📊 Continuously extracts the last 1 minute Level 1 Limit Order Book (LOB) data for BTC-USDT from the OKX API with less than 1-second lag via HTTP Requests and less than 100ms lag via WebSocket connector.

 3. **Model Difficult Calculation Task:** 🧮 Implements a separate class for a difficult calculation task, involving memory and time-expensive operations.
 The task involves solving the equation AX = E, where A is a matrix and E is the identity matrix (inverse matrix of A).